 Finally, there is a special type of undefined group, [Private:PROGNAME], which MUST be ENTIRELY preserved by other programs when re-saving it.
 This is used to store program-specific data.
 For example, Aegisub would create a group called [Private:Aegisub] to store its data inside.
-This type of group should be identified by the fact that it starts with "[Private:".
+This type of group is identified by the fact that it starts with "[Private:".

 Note that Format: lines from the previous formats are not admitted in AS5.
-If the parser finds any of them, it MUST halt parsing.
+If the parser finds any of them, or any other unrecognized lines not specified here (outside the [Private:] section), including but not limited to unknown sections, it MUST halt parsing, rejecting the file as invalid, and it SHOULD emit a warning specifying where the problem lies.